benshimonz/V1/README.md

 * it satisfies the left component (_a person whose first name is Lior_)
 * There is no assignment that satisfies a query composed of the left component, the relationship, and the right component (There is no _person whose first name is Lior and own's a red vehicle)_

+An 'X' may not be used directly before a relationship or a path with an aggregation.

-In certain situations, however, we may want an assignment to be valid only if:
+In certain situations, however, we need an assignment to be valid only if:

 * it satisfies the left component (_a person whose first name is Lior_)
 * There is an assignment that satisfies a query composed only of the right component (there is _a red vehicle_)
 * There is no assignment that satisfies a query composed of the left component, the relationship, and the right component (There is no _person whose first name is Lior and own's a red vehicle)_

 This is where the **no-connection language element (depicted with a pink '↛' box)** can be used.

-An 'X' may not appear just before a relationship or a path with an aggregation, while a '↛' may.
+'↛''s are usually used directly before a relationship or a path with an aggregation.

-Here are some examples:
+Examples:

 _**Q12:** Any person who doesn't own a vehicle_